15 Real Colleges That Look Like Hogwarts (Plus the Castle Vibes)

 The University of Edinburgh's Old College has a grand dome and elegant quadrangle.
 McEwan Hall has a painted interior that rivals European opera houses.

-The whole city of Edinburgh, with its medieval Old Town, Edinburgh Castle on the hill, and winding closes, provides a constant Hogwarts-adjacent backdrop.
-Diagon Alley fans should visit Victoria Street, which reportedly inspired the design.
+The whole city of Edinburgh, with its medieval Old Town, the castle on the hill and its winding closes, is a constant Hogwarts-adjacent backdrop.
+Diagon Alley fans should walk down Victoria Street, and the university sits in the middle of all of it.

 14. Royal Holloway, University of London (Egham, England)